API Reference

 CORS

 All /v1/* + /.well-known/* + /directory/* endpoints include CORS headers (tower-http::CorsLayer with permissive defaults).
-The daemon at localhost:9100 is reachable from web UI origins without proxy configuration.
+The instance at localhost:9100 is reachable from web UI origins without proxy configuration.